 COOKING CAMP FOR TEENS

-Arrive daily to a Cookery School breakfast of freshly baked morning goods and hot chocolate, tea or coffee to set you up for a good cooking session.
-Each day at lunch time you will sit down around the Cookery School table to enjoy tasting the dishes that you have made.
-Every afternoon there will be activities and food experiences.
+Each day, they will arrive to a Cookery School breakfast of freshly baked morning goods and hot chocolate, tea or coffee.
+At lunch time, they will sit down around the Cookery School table to enjoy tasting the dishes that they have made.
+Every afternoon, there will be food related activities and challenges.

-You are promised a most memorable week but, best of all, you will leave us filled with the confidence that you can cook well for yourself and replicate the dishes that you have learnt at home.
+This cooking course for teenagers aims to leave students filled with the confidence that they can cook well for themselves and replicate the dishes that they have learnt in their home kitchen.

 We are happy to accommodate most dietary requirements, including halal and kosher, if you let us know when booking.

 In this cooking course for teenagers, they will learn: